ClathomasPrime/linear-prefs/tex/notes.md

 A characterization of the single-peaked domain. https://link.springer.com/article/10.1007/s00355-010-0476-3

-    Prove that single-peaded is equivalent to "worst-restricted" (among any tripple of outcomes, some is never ranked worst) plus a "forbidden subconfiguration" (they call it an alpha-configuration - the preference set is "4 > 1 > 2 > 3; 4 > 3 > 2 > 1" basically the whole idea).
+    Prove that single-peaded is equivalent to "worst-restricted" (among any tripple of outcomes, some is never ranked worst) plus a "forbidden subconfiguration":
+      - alpha config: voters with oposite opinions on 3 outcomes agree about a fourth (the preference set "4 > 1 > 2 > 3;    4 > 3 > 2 > 1" captures the whole idea)

     Mentions https://www.sciencedirect.com/science/article/pii/0167637786900726 had an algorithm
     for checking SP as well.

-    Also handle
+    Also handle group separable, for which the preference set must be "medium restricted" (for all trippls, one is never ranked in the middel) forbidden subconfig:
+      - beta config: the preference "1 > 2 > 3 > 4;    2 > 4 > 1 > 3"

 Representative Voting
 ====